 Jorun Poettering

-Jorun Poettering has a doctorate in Modern and Contemporary History from the University of Hamburg and held postdoctoral positions at the Universidade Federal Fluminense, Harvard University and the John Carter Brown Library.
+Jorun Poettering has a doctorate in Modern and Contemporary History from the University of Hamburg and has held postdoctoral positions at Ludwig-Maximilians-Universität Munich, Universidade Federal Fluminense, Harvard University, and the John Carter Brown Library.
 She published the book Handel, Nation und Religion.
 Kaufleute zwischen Hamburg und Portugal im 17.
 Jahrhundert (2013).
-Currently, she works as a Marie Skłodowska-Curie Fellow at the Ludwig-Maximilians-University Munich, preparing a social history of Rio de Janeiro, as observed through the perspective of its water supply.
+Currently, she works as a Marie Skłodowska-Curie Fellow at École des Hautes Études en Sciences Sociales, preparing a social history of Rio de Janeiro, as observed through the perspective of its water supply.